sairam95/assignment/README.md

 Availability Zone.

 AWS Glue is serverless ETL service that can automatically scale up and scale down the workers based on the workload.
-So based on client's file size no of workers for glue job can be configured accordingly to process it without OOM errors.
+So based on client's file size number of workers for glue job can be configured accordingly to process it without Out-Of-Memory errors.

 As mentioned in the requirements that client can send up to 10 GB file, A maximum of 2 G1.X worker types can be used in glue configuration.
 Each worker maps to 1 DPU (4 vCPU, 16 GB of memory, 64 GB disk), and provides 1 executor per worker.